IBM-Bluemix-Docs/mobilefoundation/handling_push_notifications_in_client_applications.md

 {: #handling_push_notifications_in_ios}
 {: ios}

 {{site.data.keyword.mobilefirst_notm}}-provided Notifications API can be used in order to register &amp; unregister devices, and subscribe &amp; unsubscribe to tags.
-In this tutorial, you will learn how to handle push notification in iOS applications using Swift.
+In this tutorial, you learn how to handle push notification in iOS applications by using Swift.
 {: shortdesc}
 {: ios}